sissa-data-science/DADApy/docs/source/clustering.rst

 The clustering module
 ==========================

-Inside the clustering module one finds ...
+The *clustering* module contains the *Clustering* class.
+Density-based clustering algorithms are implemented as methods of this class.

 .. automodule:: clustering
     :members: